Gibberlings3/Documentation/readmes/Readme.ajantisbg1.English.txt

 =============================================================================

 HISTORY

+Version 14:
++ added after-Sarevok death dialogue which will only trigger if game remains in BG1 (BGT or EE with e.g. Endless BG1 Mod).
++ after Korlasz romance dialogue should trigger correctly
++ added ajantisbg1.ini with mod info
++ added folder libiconv-1.9.2-1-src.7z with iconv licence info

 Version 13:
 + Leaving in SoD: Ajantis will no longer leave in Imoen's SoD dialogue, i.e. will not give party all equipment, but leaving will be handled in script as it is common for SoD